magpie-ea/magpie-v3-docs/docs/01_designing_experiments/00_built-in_screens.md

 # Built-in screens
+There are two basic categories of screens: Trial screens display the actual trial tasks, while wrapper screens wrap your trial block with useful information like instructions or ask for demographic information about participants.

 ## Wrapper screens
 Wrapper screens allow you to display information about the experiment or ask for additional information